 Recognized in Best Lawyers in Canada

-Named 2015 Toronto Lawyer of the Year for Real Estate by Best Lawyers in Canada
+Named 2015 and 2021 Toronto Lawyer of the Year for Real Estate by Best Lawyers in Canada

 Martindale-Hubbell: AV Pre-eminent Peer Review Rated

 The Prize in Income Tax 1972, Osgoode Hall Law School of York University

 Purchase, sale, financing and syndication transactions involving real property

 Real estate and commercial leasing dispute arbitration and mediation

 Counsel to the Lawyers' Professional Indemnity Company and title insurers regarding solicitors' negligence claims and title and other errors including opinions on liability and damages, repairs and advising on strategies